Email Collaboration: Why You Should Improve It

-As more of the workforce demands flexible remote-work options, we have to adapt and ensure customers still get the same level of service from our homes that they would from the office.
+As more of the workforce demands flexible remote work options, we have to adapt so that we can still collaborate with our team at the same level from our homes that we would from the office.

 To do that, we need a way to easily communicate about our customers and with our customers—in one place.

 What we need is a platform built for email collaboration.